Polycystic ovary syndrome (PCOS), symptoms, causes and treatment

 Maintain a healthy weight

-With PCOS, you must have to watch your weight.
-Excessive weight gain and obesity are one of the most common symptoms that women with PCOS battle with.
+With PCOS, you have to watch your weight.
+Excessive weight gain and obesity are two of the most common symptoms that women with PCOS experience.

 When you lose weight, it can help reduce the levels of androgen and insulin hormones, thereby increasing the chances of ovulation.